ninya9k/anonstream/README.md

 TODO

-See https://www.martin-riedl.de/2018/08/24/using-ffmpeg-as-a-hls-streaming-server-part-1/ https://www.martin-riedl.de/2018/08/24/using-ffmpeg-as-a-hls-streaming-server-part-2/ as `stream.sh` are based on that.
+See https://www.martin-riedl.de/2018/08/24/using-ffmpeg-as-a-hls-streaming-server-part-1/ https://www.martin-riedl.de/2018/08/24/using-ffmpeg-as-a-hls-streaming-server-part-2/ as `stream.sh` is based on that.

 ## Tutorial